Willie Frazer: Other activities

 Frazer expressed outrage after his car was stopped and searched by the PSNI in October 2012 under anti-terror laws.
 He announced his intention to report the incident to his solicitor and the Police Ombudsman.
 The incident occurred outside Whitecross and Frazer's wallet and documents were taken away for examination.
 Unknown to police, he made a voice recording on his mobile phone.
 He had taken photos of the cars the police were in but police removed the camera from Frazer and deleted the images.
 Police provided no explanation to Frazer as to why the stop and search procedure was undertaken.

 Following the 2013 horse meat scandal Frazer gave an interview to The University Times in which he claimed horse meat had actually been introduced to the food chain by the IRA five years before the scandal broke.
 He also claimed that republicans were behind "old fat cows that are 30 months old" being sold for food before adding that "a blind eye has been turned to it" and that "this is the kind of thing that's going on that we're sick of".

 In September 2013 an illegal mobile abattoir was found in Newry.
 William stated that his "IRA horse burger" claims were now vindicated.

 In March 2014 more illegal abattoirs where found by the FSA in Forkhill and Bessbrook.

 Frazer's car was set on fire at his home outside Markethill in the early hours of 10 February 2013.
 Frazer stated that he was asleep inside the house at the time.
 A passing police patrol noticed the fire but the car was destroyed.
 Frazer blamed republicans for the incident and claimed to have received a death threat a few hours before the attack.
 Frazer posted photos to his Facebook page reportedly showing a bullet that was posted to him, however it was pointed out by the satirical web group LAD that the handwriting on the envelope was the same as his own and that the envelope lacked a sorting office stamp.

-In September 2013, when brought before court under the serious crime act of 2007, Frazer arrived to court dressed as radical Muslim cleric and terrorist, Abu Hamza.
+In September 2013, when brought before court under the serious crime act of 2007, Frazer arrived to court dressed as radical Muslim cleric and terrorist, Abu Hamza al-Masri.
 He claimed that this was an act of protest, as the legislation he was being charged under was one he believed to be designed for the conviction of Muslim extremists, and therefore should not have applied to him.